 PALIO DINNER PLATE, SET OF 4

-A plate for each guest: a sculptor, a blacksmith, a dye-maker and banker.
+A plate for each guest: a chemist, a baker, tailor and a painter.

 Recognised by Consorzio per la Tutela del Palio di Siena (Consortium for the protection of Siena’s Palio – Consorzio)

 Pantera (The Panther): Traditionally, Pantera residents were grocers, chemists and steamers

 Lupa (The She-Wolf): Traditionally, the residents of Lupa were bakers.

 Valdimontone (The Ram): Traditionally, its residents were tailors

 Giraffa (The Giraffe): Traditionally, Giraffa residents were painters.

 Material: Glazed Ceramic

 Care: Dishwasher safe